encode/django-rest-framework/docs/api-guide/generic-views.md

 * `queryset` - The queryset that should be used for returning objects from this view.
 Typically, you must either set this attribute, or override the `get_queryset()` method.
 If you are overriding a view method, it is important that you call `get_queryset()` instead of accessing this property directly, as `queryset` will get evaluated once, and those results will be cached for all subsequent requests.
 * `serializer_class` - The serializer class that should be used for validating and deserializing input, and for serializing output.
 Typically, you must either set this attribute, or override the `get_serializer_class()` method.
-* `lookup_field` - The model field that should be used to for performing object lookup of individual model instances.
+* `lookup_field` - The model field that should be used for performing object lookup of individual model instances.
 Defaults to `'pk'`.
 Note that when using hyperlinked APIs you'll need to ensure that *both* the API views *and* the serializer classes set the lookup fields if you need to use a custom value.
 * `lookup_url_kwarg` - The URL keyword argument that should be used for object lookup.
 The URL conf should include a keyword argument corresponding to this value.
 If unset this defaults to using the same value as `lookup_field`.

 **Pagination**: